Report: Dwight Howard completes two-day interview with Warriors

 Could Dwight Howard join the Warriors' pursuit for another championship?

-KRON4 News' Jason Dumas reported Wednesday, citing sources, that Howard finished his two-day interview with Golden State.
-The Warriors are expected to make a decision soon on if they sign the three-time NBA Defensive Player of the Year with one of their two open roster spots.
+KRON4 News' Jason Dumas reported Wednesday, citing sources, that Howard finished his two-day interview with Golden State, and the Warriors are expected to make a decision soon on whether they sign the three-time NBA Defensive Player of the Year with one of their two open roster spots.

 Source: Dwight Howard has wrapped up his two-day interview process with the Warriors.
 A decision could come as soon as today.
 The vets have signed off on the idea of bringing Dwight into the fold.
 He will now head to LA to workout with Draymond & CP3 on Thursday.